 Points for water uses (present and potential) and for existing water quality conditions are given to projects that will improve discharges that adversely impact surface waters.
 The assignment of points for "public nuisance" is given to on-site system projects where failures have been identified.
-Table II below shows the breakdown of the ranking points for water use; in general, the highest values are given for projects that discharge to water bodies with potable, recreational, and fishing uses.
+Table II below shows the breakdown of the ranking points for water use; in general,

 Table II.
-Ranking Points Related to Water Use (Existing and Potential) 1 Water Use Basis/Description Points Public Potable Water Supply Public and nonpublic community surface supply for water companies or municipalities based on NJ Statewide Water Supply Master Plan.
-200 Recreation mary Contact") Waters with bathing areas monitored routinely as public beaches as well as the Delaware River upstream of Trenton.
-125 Fishing Shellfish State water bodies that are designated as shellfish growing waters by N.J.A.C.
+Ranking Points Related to Water Use (Existing and Potential) Water Use Basis/Description Pu blic Potable Public and nonpublic community surface supply for water W ater Supply companies or municipalities based on NJ Statewide Water Supply 200 Master Plan.
+Recreation Waters with bathing areas monitored routinely as public beaches as 125 ("Prir mary Contact") well as the Delaware River upstream of Trenton.
+Fishing Shellfish State water bodies that are designated as shellfish growing waters by 125 N.J.A.C.
 7:12.
-125 Trout State freshwater bodies designated for trout production or maintenance by the NJ Water Quality Standards ( N.J.A.C.
+Trout State freshwater bodies designated for trout production or 75 maintenance by the NJ Water Quality Standards ( N.J.A.C.
 7:9B).
-75 Non-trout State freshwater classifications not designated trout production or maintenance by N.J.A.C.
-7:9B (see Trout description above), including all Delaware River freshwater zones above mile-point 85 as defined by the Delaware River Basin Commission.
-25 Pul olic Nuisance Indirect water use impacts; applies to areas with identified on-site wastewater treatment system failures.
-50 Agriculture Surface water for agricultural use, such as irrigation and farm ponds, based on Department diversion permit (permits required for >70 gal/min diversion).
-25 Industry Surface water known to be used for industrial use such as cooling.
+State freshwater classifications not designated trout production or Non-trout maintenance by N.J.A.C.
+7:9B (see Trout description above), 25 including all Delaware River freshwater zones above mile-point 85 as defined by the Delaware River Basin Commission.
+Pub olic Nuisance Indirect water use impacts; applies to areas with identified on-site 50 wastewater treatment system failures.
+Agriculture Surface water for agricultural use, such as irrigation and farm ponds, - based on Department diversion permit (permits required for >70 25 gal/min diversion).
+Industry Surface water known to be used for industrial use such as cooling.
 25